Skip to content

 Absolute-target recorder — record() emits timed :class:Sample batches.

 :func:record is the v1 acquisition primitive.
-It drives a :class:~alicatlib.manager.AlicatManager (or any :class:PollSource-shaped object — see below) at an absolute-target cadence and publishes the polled :class:DataFrame values into an :class:anyio.abc.ObjectReceiveStream as per-tick Mapping[name, Sample] batches.
+It drives a :class:~alicatlib.manager.AlicatManager (or any :class:PollSource-shaped object — see below) at an absolute-target cadence and publishes the polled :class:Reading values into an :class:anyio.abc.ObjectReceiveStream as per-tick Mapping[name, Sample] batches.

 Key invariants (design §5.14):